holder66/aging/why we get old and die.md

+# Why we get old and die, and what to do about it

+#### This is the text of a talk given to members of the Westmount Rotary Club, 2017-6-14

 The diseases of aging include cancer, heart disease, dementia, arthritis, cataracts, osteoporosis, and stroke.
 Oh, and type 2 diabetes.

 It is likely that all of us have relatives or friends with these afflictions.
 Possibly even ourselves!